WangYuzhe/PoLIM-Polythermal-Land-Ice-Model/README.md

   year     = {2020},
   pages    = {104526},
   volume   = {141},
-  abstract = {Understanding the dynamics of glaciers is essential for the knowledge of global sea-level rise, local freshwater resources in high mountain and arid regions, and the potential glacial hazards.
-In this paper, we present a two-dimensional thermomechanically coupled ice flow model named PoLIM (Polythermal Land Ice Model).
-The velocity solver of PoLIM is developed based on the Blatter–Pattyn approximation of Stokes flow.
-It uses an enthalpy formulation of the energy balance, an approach that is suitable for modeling the polythermal glaciers.
-PoLIM also includes a scheme for gravity-driven drainage of water in temperate ice, a subglacial hydrology model coupled with ice dynamics, and multiple basal sliding laws.
-The model has been verified by standard benchmark problems, including the ISMIP-HOM experiments, the enthalpy benchmark experiments, and the SHMIP experiments.
-PoLIM shows good performances and agrees well with these benchmark results, indicating its robust capability of simulating the thermomechanical behaviors of glaciers.}, doi      = {https://doi.org/10.1016/j.cageo.2020.104526}, issn     = {0098-3004}, keywords = {Polythermal glacier, Ice flow model, Thermomechanical coupling, Mountain glacier dynamics},
+  doi      = {https://doi.org/10.1016/j.cageo.2020.104526},
+  issn     = {0098-3004},
+  keywords = {Polythermal glacier, Ice flow model, Thermomechanical coupling, Mountain glacier dynamics},